-SHORT TITLE, FORM AND INTERPRETATION 403.405 Imposters; signature in name of payee Short title 403.406 Negligence contributing to alteration or unauthorized signature Definitions and index of definitions 403 407 Alteration.
-403.103 Limitations on scope of chapter Consideration.
-403 104 Form of negotiable instruments; "draft"; "check"; "certificate of Draft not an assignment deposit"; "note".
-403 410 Definition and operation of acceptance When promise or order unconditional Certification of a check.
-403.106 Sum certain Acceptance varying draft.
-403.107 Money.
-403 413 Contract of maker, drawer and acceptor Payable on demand 403 414 Contract of indorser; order of liability Definite time 403 415 Contract of accommodation party 403.110 Payable to order Contract of guarantor 403-111 Payable to bearer Warranties on presentment and transfer 403.112 Terms and omissions not affecting negotiability Finality of payment or acceptance 403 113 Conversion of instrument; innocent representative.
-403.114 Date, antedating, postdating 403.115 Incomplete instruments.
-RESENTMENT, NOTICE OF DISHONOR AND PROTEST 403 116 Instruments payable to two or more persons.
-40.5301 When presentment, notice of dishonor, and protest necessary or permissible 403.117 Instruments payable with words of description 402 502 403.118 Ambiguous terms and rules of construction.
-Unexcused delay; discharge 403 119 Other writings affecting instrument Time of presentment 403.120 Instruments "payable through" bank How presentment made 403.121 Instruments payable at bank Rights of party to whom presentment is made 403.122 Accrual of cause of action.
-Time allowed for acceptance or payment TRANSFER AND NEGOTIATION Dishonor, holder's right of recourse; term allowing representment 403.201 Transfer: right to indorsement Notice of dishonor.
-403.202 Negotiation 403.509 Protest; noting for protest Wrong or misspelled name Evidence of dishonor and notice of dishonor 403.204 403.511 Waived or excused presentment, protest or notice of dishonor or de- Restrictive indorsements. lay therein Effect of restrictive indorsement 100 101 DISCHARGE Negotiation effective although it may be rescinded Discharge of parties 403.208 403,602 Effect of discharge against holder in due course RIGHTS OF A HOLDER 403.603 Payment or satisfaction Rights of a holder.
-403 604 Tender of payment Holder in due course Cancellation and renunciation 403.303 Taking for value 403,606 Impairment of recourse or of collateral.
-Notice to purchaser ADVICE OF INTERNATIONAL SIGHT DRAFT Rights of a holder in due course 403.701 Letter of advice of international sight draft Rights of one not holder in due course.
-MISCELLANEOUS 403.307 Drafts in a set LIABILITY OF PARTIES 403.802 Effect of instrument on obligation for which it is given 403 401 Notice to third party 403.402 Lost, destroyed or stolen instruments.
-403 403 Instruments not payable to order or to bearer 403.404 Unauthorized signatures.
-403.806 Liability for worthless check or draft
+SHORT TITLE, FORM AND INTERPRETATION.
+403.405 Imposters; signature in name of payee.
+Short title.
+Negligence contributing to alteration or unauthorized signature.
+Definitions and index of definitions.
+403.407 Alteration.
+403.103 Limitations on scope of chapter.
+403.408 Consideration.
+403.104 Form of negotiable instruments; "draft"; "check"; "certificate of 403.409 Draft not an assignment. deposit"; "note".
+Definition and operation of acceptance.
+When promise or order unconditional.
+Certification of a check.
+Sum certain.
+Acceptance varying draft.
+403.107 Contract of maker, drawer and acceptor.
+Payable on demand.
+403.414 Contract of indorser; order of liability.
+403.109 Definite time.
+403.415 Contract of accommodation party.
+403.110 Payable to order.
+Contract of guarantor.
+403.111 Payable to bearer.
+Warranties on presentment and transfer.
+403.112 Terms and omissions not affecting negotiability.
+Finality of payment or acceptance.
+403.113 Conversion of instrument; innocent representative.
+403.114 Date, antedating, postdating.
+ESENTMENT, NOTICE OF DISHONOR AND PROTEST.
+403.115 Incomplete instruments.
+When presentment, notice of dishonor, and protest necessary 403.116 Instruments payable to two or more persons.
+405.501 permissible.
+403.117 Instruments payable with words of description.
+403 503 Unexcused delay; discharge.
+403.118 Ambiguous terms and rules of construction.
+Time of presentment.
+403.119 Other writings affecting instrument.
+How presentment made.
+403.120 Instruments "payable through" bank.
+403.121 Instruments payable at bank.
+403.303 Rights of party to whom presentment is made.
+403.122 Accrual of cause of action.
+403.300 Time allowed for acceptance or payment.
+TRANSFER AND NEGOTIATION.
+403.307 Dishonor; holder's right of recourse; term allowing representme Notice of dishonor.
+403.201 Transfer: right to indorsement.
+403.202 Negotiation.
+Protest; noting for protest.
+403.203 Wrong or misspelled name.
+Evidence of dishonor and notice of dishonor.
+403.204 Special indorsement; blank indorsement.
+403.511 Waived or excused presentment, protest or notice of dishonor or Restrictive indorsements. lay therein.
+Effect of restrictive indorsement.
+407 (01 DISCHARGE.
+403.207 Negotiation effective although it may be rescinded.
+Discharge of parties.
+403.208 Reacquisition.
+Effect of discharge against holder in due course.
+RIGHTS OF A HOLDER.
+403.603 Payment or satisfaction.
+Rights of a holder.
+403.604 Tender of payment.
+Holder in due course.
+Cancellation and renunciation.
+Taking for value.
+403.606 Impairment of recourse or of collateral.
+403.304 Notice to purchaser.
+400 001 ADVICE OF INTERNATIONAL SIGHT DRAFT.
+Rights of a holder in due course.
+403.701 Letter of advice of international sight draft.
+403.306 Rights of one not holder in due course.
+MISCELLANEOUS.
+403.307 Burden of establishing signatures, defenses and due course.
+Drafts in a set.
+LIABILITY OF PARTIES.
+403.802 Effect of instrument on obligation for which it is given.
+Signature.
+Notice to third party.
+Signature in ambiguous capacity.
+Lost, destroyed or stolen instruments.
+Signature by authorized representative.
+Instruments not payable to order or to bearer.
+403.404 Unauthorized signatures.
+403.806 Liability for worthless check or draft.